ibpaul/workshop/README.md

 ### Visual Studio

-1. Run the *cmake* command to generate project files.
+1. Create a directory inside the project called *build* and make the Visual Studio project files in that directory.
 ```
+mkdir build
+cd build
-cmake .
+cmake ..
 ```

-2. Open the generated Visual Studio solution located at *\<repo\>/Workshop.sln*.
+2. Open the generated Visual Studio solution located at */bulid/Workshop.sln*.

 3. Add library link references to the *png* project.
     - Right-click the *png* project and select *Properties...*.